 - PTI has an advisory board of medical professionals that guides our curriculum so you learn what the healthcare field is looking for in skills and experience.

 - PTI's comprehensive curriculum provides chart abstracting in three courses so students can read medical records, interpret them, and assign correct codes, a skill valuable to employers.

 In the PTI Medical Coding Program you will learn key skills such as:

 - Interpreting medical records

-- Assigning five–digit ICD–9–CM numeric and alpha numeric codes for diagnoses as established by the World Health Organization and modified for use in the U.S. by Medicare
+- Assigning five-digit ICD-9-CM and ICD-10-CM numeric and alphanumeric codes for diagnoses as established by the World Health Organization and modified for use in the U.S. by Medicare

 - Assigning current procedural terminology codes (CPT–4) for professional services as established by the AMA

 - Assigning HCPCS codes for supplies and drugs as established by Medicare

 - Using the manual to access the ICD-9-CM and ICD-10-CM code sets

 - Using the manual to access the CPT and the HCPCS code sets